Konispol

 Konispol (Konispoli) is the southernmost town in Albania.
 It sits one kilometer away from the Albanian-Greek border.
-The settlement is inhabited by Muslim Cham Albanians.
+The settlement is inhabited by Cham Albanians.
 Konispol is the modern centre of the Cham Albanian community in Albania.
 The main economic interests of Konispol are agriculture and viticulture.

 The town is the seat of the southernmost administrative unit in Albania, the Municipality of Konispol (Bashkia Konispol).
 It was formed during the 2015 local government reform by the merger of the former municipalities of Konispol, Markat and Xarrë.